If you’re looking for the best way to store weed so it doesn’t dry out, you’re at the right place.

 Curing is a trait exclusive to high grade production because it takes time.
 Growers who need a quick turnaround usually skip curing, thus making their product inferior to the cured buds.

 Curing is simply a process of placing buds in an airtight, glass jar and waiting it out.
-In about 2 weeks to a month, the buds will break down the remaining chlorophyll (which will make the bud easier to smoke) and also let you regulate the moisture precisely.
+After about 2 weeks to a month, the buds will break down the remaining chlorophyll (which will make them easier to smoke) and regulate the moisture content inside them.

-When a plant is cured by a professional, it can be stored almost indefinitely.
+When a plant is cured by a professional cultivator, it can be stored almost indefinitely.
 But be sure to remember that it will start losing its potency after the 8th week.